 The PPR Exam Explained

-The PPR test of the TExES will compromise approximately 90 questions, including 10 field test questions.
-80 questions will be scored and be distributed across the 13 competencies.
-These competencies include:
+There are 90 PPR exam questions in each test.
+These include 10 field test questions.
+80 questions will be scored and be distributed across the following 13 competencies:

 - How Learning Occurs